Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: framework

 \begin{lemma} Once all honest parties enter the $\tobc$ phase, they must leave the phase in at most constant asynchronous rounds and then all enter the $\trans$ phase. \end{lemma}

-{\em Proof:} At worst case, all honest parties' timeout will interrupt, causing them abandon the $\tobc$ phase in $\bigO(\tau+\kappa Esize)$ asynchronous rounds, where $\kappa$ could be a constant that depends on the underlying $\tobc$ instantiation.
-Upon timeout, the broadcast of $\vc$ will take one more asynchronous round.
-So all honest parties would receive enough $\vc$ messages to enter the $\trans$ phase. $ \square$
+{\em Proof:} At worst case, all honest parties' timeout will interrupt, causing them to abandon the $\tobc$ phase in at most $\tau+\kappa Esize$ asynchronous rounds, where $\kappa$, according to the {\em optimistic liveness} property of $\tobc$, is a tiny constant that represents the running time of generating a new optimistic $\tobc$ block and depends on the underlying $\tobc$ instantiation (e.g., it is two in the $\mathsf{Bolt}$-$\mathsf{sCAST}$ instantiation).
+Upon timeout, the broadcast of $\view$ message will take one more asynchronous round.
+After that, all honest parties would receive enough $\view$ messages to enter the $\trans$ phase, which costs at most $\tau+\kappa Esize + 1$ asynchronous rounds. $ \square$

-\begin{lemma} If all honest parties enter the $\trans$ phase, they all leave the phase in on-average constant asynchronous rounds and then enter the $\dumbo$ phase or the next epoch's $\tobc$ phase. \end{lemma}
+\begin{lemma} If all honest parties enter the $\trans$ phase, they all leave the phase in expected constant asynchronous rounds and then either enter the $\Pessimistic$ phase or enter the next epoch's $\tobc$ phase. \end{lemma}

-{\em Proof:} If all honest parties enter the $\trans$ phase is trivial to see since the underlying $\tcvba$ terminates in on-average constant asynchronous rounds. $ \square$
+{\em Proof:} If all honest parties enter the $\trans$ phase, it is trivial to see the Lemma since the underlying $\tcvba$ terminates in on-average constant asynchronous rounds.
+If the output of $\tcvba$ equal 0, then enter the $\Pessimistic$ phase, otherwise, enter the next epoch's $\tobc$ phase. $ \square$

-\begin{lemma} all honest parties enter the $\tobc$ phase, all honest parties will leave this $\tobc$ phase with outputting on-average $\bigO(B)$-sized transactions. \end{lemma}
+\begin{lemma} If all honest parties enter the $\Pessimistic$ phase, all honest parties will leave this $\Pessimistic$ phase in on-average constant asynchronous rounds with outputting some blocks containing on-average $\bigO(B)$-sized transactions. \end{lemma}

-{\em Proof:} Similar to \cite{honeybadger}'s analysis, $\dumbo$ at least outputs $\bigO(B)$-sized transactions (without worrying that the adversary can learn any bit about the transactions to be outputted before they are actually finalized as output) for each execution (where $B$ is the batch size).
+{\em Proof:} Similar to \cite{honeybadger}'s analysis, $\Pessimistic$ at least outputs $\bigO(B)$-sized transactions (without worrying that the adversary can learn any bit about the transactions to be outputted before they are actually finalized as output) for each execution.
 Here we remark that the original analysis in \cite{honeybadger} only requires IND-CPA security of threshold public key encryption might be not enough, since we need to simulate that the adversary can query decryption oracle by inserting her ciphertext into the ACS output.
-Moreover, the underlying $\dumbo$ construction would ensure all parties to leave the phase in on-average constant asynchronous rounds. $ \square$
+Moreover, the underlying $\dumbo$ ACS construction \cite{guo2020dumbo} ensures all parties to leave the phase in on-average constant asynchronous rounds. $ \square$